 Crib & Mattress

-(Do your own research, start by reading this article about harmful chemicals in baby mattresses.)
+(If you want to do your own research, start by reading this article about harmful chemicals in baby mattresses.)

 The swing can be a lifesaver if your baby hates to be put down (which is the case with most newborns).
 You only use them for the first 6 months or so.
 This is not the item to splurge on.